Resources

 1. Develop the Idea

 A cooperative is a business that needs to make a profit to continue operating.
 You first need to know what you are going to sell or what services you plan to provide.
-Consider who will buy your product and if they will be willing to purchase your product or services at the prices you offer.
+Consider your target customers and whether they will find the pricing of your product or services fair.

 One way to develop a co-op idea is to identify something your community needs and how your business can fill that need.
 Are there certain products or services unavailable?
 Are some products of poor quality or overpriced?
 Research your community to determine if your idea will work.
-Plan to spend 3 to 6 months exploring your business idea.
+Plan to spend three to six months exploring your business idea.

 2. Gather Members